Virginia Landlord-Tenant Act

 • Ensure the property is sanitary so it doesn’t constitute a health hazard.

-2. Virginia Fair Housing Act
+2. Virginia Fair Housing Laws

-Virginia Landlord Tenant law also adds to that list by protecting sexual orientation, source of funds, veteran status, gender identity, and age.
+It also adds to that list by protecting sexual orientation, source of funds, veteran status, gender identity, and age.

 3. Small Claims Lawsuits